Journeyman Electrician Salary: What You’ll Earn in 2026

 Union vs. non-union journeyman electrician salary

 Whether you’re in a union matters more to your journeyman electrician wage than almost any other single factor.
-The International Brotherhood of Electrical Workers (IBEW) negotiates local collective bargaining agreements that typically set journeyman inside wireman rates well above the open-shop market.
-In major metro areas, IBEW journeyman rates range from $38–$55/hour base, plus benefits packages (pension, health insurance, annuity) that add another $15–$25/hour in total compensation.
+The International Brotherhood of Electrical Workers (IBEW) negotiates local collective bargaining agreements that set journeyman inside wireman rates well above the open-shop market in most metro areas.
+In major cities, IBEW journeyman rates range from $40–$58/hour base, with benefits packages (pension, health insurance, annuity) adding another $15–$25/hour in total compensation.

-Non-union journeymen often make less per hour on base wages, but the gap varies by region.
-In Texas, which is a right-to-work state with low union density, non-union journeymen typically earn $25–$32/hour.
-In markets with strong union presence, non-union contractors often have to pay closer to union scale to attract workers — narrowing the gap.
+Non-union journeymen often earn less per hour on base wages, but the gap varies significantly by region.
+In Texas — a right-to-work state with low union density — non-union journeymen typically earn $26–$34/hour.
+In markets with strong union presence, non-union contractors often have to pay closer to union scale to attract workers, narrowing the gap.

 Union journeyman (IBEW)